 Arrangement for the Ph.D.
 General Exams

-- First, determine the composition of your Supervisory Committee and/or your Reading Committee.
+- First, determine the composition of your Supervisory Committee.
 You may include both Slavic Department faculty and faculty from other departments, but the majority of the members should be from Slavic.
 Furthermore, the majority of the faculty members should be Graduate Faculty, that is, faculty at the professorial level rather than lecturers.
-For example, you could have three professors and two lecturers on your committee.
-Similarly, you could have three Slavic Department faculty and two outside faculty on your committee.
-The minimum number of committee members is three; if you choose only three, then all should be faculty at the professorial level.
 The primary consideration when choosing the members of your committee is of course the areas you want to take your exams.
 You should select your committee members in consultation with your advisor.

 - Once the people you have chosen have agreed to serve on your committee, you need to choose a Graduate School Representative.
-To find a GSR, you should go to the web site www.grad.washington.edu/policies/memoranda/memo13.shtml and read the section with the rules as to who may or may not serve as your GSR.
-Then you will also need to visit www.grad.washington.edu/gradfac to learn of your Committee Chair’s various appointments and be able to compare those to the appointments of whoever you are considering as a possible GSR.
-This site will also help you search for possible candidates via the “find by appointing department and/or scholarly interests” options.
+To find a GSR, you should go to the Grad School web site GSR page and read the section with the rules as to who may or may not serve as your GSR.
+You can use the graduate faculty locator tool to help you search for possible candidates via the “find by appointing department and/or scholarly interests” options.
 Please keep in mind that faculty with adjunct or affiliate appointments in the Slavic Department may serve on your Supervisory Committee, but are ineligible to serve as your GSR.

-- When you have received the concurrence of everyone that they are willing to serve on your committee, you need to advise the Graduate Program Assistant (Shosh) so that she can formally establish your committee using the MyGrad system.
+- When you have received the concurrence of everyone that they are willing to serve on your committee, you need to advise the Graduate Program Assistant (Lani) so that they can formally establish your committee using the MyGrad system.

 - At the same time you are scheduling your written exams, you need to be thinking about the scheduling of your oral exam.
 This is actually one of the hardest parts, which is figuring out which time suits all the members of your committee, including your GSR.
 One tool which may make things easier is http://www.doodle.ch/main.html.
 After you’ve found a time that is convenient for everyone, you will need to submit a Doctoral General Exam Request (http://www.grad.washington.edu/mygrad/student.htm)